aerickt/steno-dictionaries/README.md

 #### Conflict resolution

 If two homophones must be resolved using asterisk, there are a few aspects of each word that will decide which word gets precedence.

- - If there are repeat letters in a word, that will use asterisk
+If there are repeat letters in a word, that will use asterisk
  - `#HART/PHAPB` → Hartman
  - `#HART/PHA*PB` → Hartmann

- - If two words differ in a vowel, (especially with Y or I), the asterisk will go to the word that doesn't match the vowel as spelt
+If two words differ in a vowel, (especially with Y or I), the asterisk will go to the word that doesn't match the vowel as spelt
  - `#HREUPB` → Lin
  - `#HR*EUPB` → Lynn

- - "kr" gets precedence over "chr" and "cr" in `KR-` as it matches the keys more
+ "kr" gets precedence over "chr" and "cr" in `KR-` as it matches the keys more
  - `#KREUS/TEU` → Kristy
  - `#KR*EUS/TEU` → Christy
    - Also can be written `#KHREUS/TEU`

- - "x" and "ks" gets precedence over "kshun" in" `-BGS`
+"x" and "ks" gets precedence over "kshun" in" `-BGS`
  - `TRABGS` → tracks
  - `TRA*BGS` → traction
  - `RE/TPHREBGS` → reflex
  - `RE/TPHR*EBGS` → reflection
  - > The one exception to this rule is `TKEUBGS` → diction; I like being able to write "dictionary" as `TKEUBGS/KWRAER`.
 Seeing "dicks" show up before writing `KWRAER` seems silly.

- - For conflicts with words ending "i" vs "y", use `EU` and `KWREU` respectively
+For conflicts with words ending "i" vs "y", use `EU` and `KWREU` respectively
  - `#TE/REU` → Terri
  - `#TER/KWREU` → Terry
  - `#SAPL/KWREU` → Sammy
  - `#SA/PHEU` → Sammi

 #### Beyond writing out

 It's no secret that writing out syllabically can be quite slow.
-Here are a few techniques you can find in the dictionary that will help you write a bit shorter.
+This dictionary does have some techniques for writing significantly shorter.

 ##### Dropping unstressed vowels

-I have kind of already illustrated this technique in [Situations that benefit from dropping unstressed vowels](#situations-that-benefit-from-dropping-unstressed-vowels).
-Figuring out stress can be a bit of a challenge within a word and I unfortunately do not have any tips at this moment, apart from showing a few examples.
+This technique has already been somewhat illustrated in [Situations that benefit from dropping unstressed vowels](#situations-that-benefit-from-dropping-unstressed-vowels).
+Figuring out stress can be a bit of a challenge within a word and I unfortunately do not have any tips at this moment, apart from showing a few examples:
  - `PHEPL/RAOEUZ` → memorize ("o" is dropped)
  - `T*EPL/RAEUR/KWREU` → temporary ("o" is dropped)
  - `TPOFRPB/TPHAT` → fortunate ("u" is dropped)